Constraints as Guidance, Not Hindrance

 Notice that this is a constraint solving problem again.
 We are maximizing the first term (decoder) to get improved in acccuracy while minimizing the second term (encoder) which is measuring divergence.
 With more trials, we get better encoder,hence, better decoder, and hence, better encoder.
 In the same trend of thoughts, further extensions of VAE such as Variational Information Bottleneck (IB) can alsobe framed into an constraint optimization as well.

-You should have grown your tree independently from other trees, doing your search and generating more backtracking statistics along the way (similar to the idea mentioned on my ideology page, referencing to Monte Carlo Tree Search).
-With any new tasks you try to solve or any new paradigms that you step in, you don't try to just adapt to someone elses's tree but rather branch out a leaf from your tree to see what the returnning statistics tells you.
-You have traveled a long way, expanded the tree to so far, and everything works just fine, so you should trust your \(q\) function, trust the constraint that your history and your tree have given upon you.
+The tree you grow is the other constraint, and it is yours alone.
+You grow it independently from other trees, doing your own search and generating backtracking statistics along the way.
+With any new task you encounter or any new paradigm you step into, you don't try to graft yourself onto someone else's tree.
+Instead, you branch out a leaf from your own tree and see what the returning statistics tell you.
+The tree constrains your search in the best possible way: it tells you which directions have been explored, which returned high value, which led to dead ends.
+It narrows the search space not by limiting you but by informing you.
+You have traveled a long way, expanded the tree far, and everything works just fine.
+Trust your \(q\) function.
+Trust the constraint that your history and your tree have given you.

-Don't be afraid to branch out to unknown places since the key of going to the unknown is to make mistakes.
-No matter where you go, your tree leaves a mark in the space and as the further you travel to, the more marks you leave and when they are abundant enough, they form a shape, a more intricate machine, that tell you who you are.
-At last, I want to put down a quote that inspired me greatly from professor Gao: "with every try, you have explored the space a little bit more, grown the subtree a little bit deeper, and pushed more values into the table.
-Success never comes from one good state but rather the path you have explored and the large subtree you have built: The tree has been explored and nothing is lost".
+Don't be afraid to branch out to unknown places, since the key of going to the unknown is to make mistakes.
+No matter where you go, your tree leaves a mark in the space.
+The further you travel, the more marks you leave, and when they are abundant enough, they form a shape --- a more intricate structure --- that tells you who you are.
+The constraints don't shrink your world.
+They sharpen it.